 A doctor may recommend one or more of the following treatment strategies, depending on a person’s risk factors:

-There are currently no specific recommendations on how to prevent microvascular ischemic disease.
+There are currently no specific recommendations on how to prevent microvascular ischemic brain disease.

-However, people can lower their risk of developing microvascular ischemic disease by improving their cardiovascular health.
+However, people can lower their risk of developing microvascular ischemic brain disease by improving their cardiovascular health.

 Steps to improve cardiovascular health include: